 DIY fireplace mantel

 In this guide, I’ll show you how I built my oak fireplace mantel from scratch, including a built-in outlet for Christmas lights!
-Let’s get started.

-Why You’ll Love This DIY Fireplace Mantel
+Why You’ll Love Making Your Own DIY Fireplace Mantel

 ✅ Customizable: Make it the perfect size and style for your space.